IngoKl/pdf_split_pages_middle/README.md

 ## Installation

-- via Python (3.x): clone this repository, install the dependencies in requirements.txt and run cli.py (see Usage)
+- via Python (3.x): clone this repository, install the dependencies in `requirements.txt`, and run `cli.py` (see Usage)
-- Windows: you can find a current stand-alone binary under "Releases"
+- Windows: you can find a (semi-)current stand-alone binary under "Releases."

 ## Usage